 Rhodes faculty are available for news media interviews by arrangement and when their class time and research demands permit.
 The schedules of individual professors vary widely.
-This list includes faculty experts in history of the civil rights movement, civil rights in Memphis, and the life and work of Dr. Martin Luther King Jr. For further assistance, contact Matt Gerien, Executive Director of Communications.
+This list includes faculty experts in history of the civil rights movement, civil rights in Memphis, and the life and work of Dr. Martin Luther King Jr. For further assistance, contact Matt Gerien, Chief Communications Officer.

 Dr. McKinney specializes in African American history in the 20th century, particularly the Civil Rights and Black Power era.
 He has written extensively on the Black freedom struggle in Memphis and across the United States; his Spring 2018 courses include “Martin Luther King in Historical Context.”

 Dr. Bass is a historian of Memphis music.
 He has particular expertise in Memphis jazz and the historical relationship between the city’s music and its broader history.

 Dr. Casey studies multicultural education, focusing specifically on the ways that racial identities and racism affect the educational experiences of students and teachers.
 Through his classes, Dr. Casey works with students and teachers in the Memphis area.

 Dr. Gibson studies urban politics and policy, and his research and teaching concerns intersections between civic participation and inequality.

 Prof. Haynes writes and teaches on religion and theology, including issues of racial equality and Judeo-Christian relations.
 Among his many publications is a book on the “kneel-in” movement at Memphis churches in the 1960s.

 - David Waters: Prisoners, professors discuss great books, life of the mind (Commercial Appeal)